SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/03_Wizards.md

 **Master of Magics** <br>
 Learn up to 6 spells from your school’s spell list, or invent an entirely new spell (GM’s discretion).

+# Spells and Organization

+In times of antiquity, spells use to be organized into schools, to mimic the orgnaization of the Wizards that used them.
+In these modern days, spells are divided into spheres in relation to their effects.
+All part of corporate based marketing to sell magic to the modern consumer and, more importantly, the government.

+Spell Casters who follow the modern tradition of the Spheres are know as Modernists, where as those adhering the tradional schools are Antiquitists.